Etienne-io/CodingChallenge/README.md

 Sometime, I believe that an Api call should be returned on the main thread, sometime I don't.
 For this project, the view is responsible to take care of running the UI methods on the UIThread

+### Storyboard

+UIViewController is instantiate from the Main storyboard.
+In the VIPER architecture, it would be better to have a specific xib file for it or even better, create everything programmatically.
+But again, this is a small project and storyboard is a quick way to build an interface

 ## Note

 ### TextDiDChange vs SearchClick